 Despite their spider-like appearance and long legs, daddy longlegs are neither spiders nor giant mosquitoes.
 They are crane flies, a different group of insects entirely.
 This distinction is important as spiders are arachnids with different biology and behaviour.

-A popular myth is that a ladybird’s age can be determined by the number of spots on its body.
-This is not true; ladybirds have their spots from adulthood onwards and live for about one year at most.
-The number of spots is a characteristic of the species, not an indicator of age.
+A popular myth is that a ladybird's age can be determined by the number of spots on its body.
+This is not true; ladybirds have their spots from the moment they hatch.
+The spots and colours of ladybirds are determined by species and genetics, not by age.
+They typically lose their vivid colouration and spots as they age.